 The main projects we did in the dining room were smoothing and painting the walls and replacing the flooring.

-View of finished renovated dining room area with two large windows from living room
+The view of the renovated dining room from the living room before we redecorated.

 We made this vintage dresser into a coffee bar, which I loved!!
 Read more about how this DIY coffee station came together here.